webis-de/webis-web-archiver/README.md

 ----------
 You need to have [Docker](https://www.docker.com/) installed.

-Then, on a Unix machine:
+Then, on a Linux machine:
   - run src-bash/archive.sh for archiving web pages.
 It will display usage hints.
   - run src-bash/reproduce.sh for reproducing from an archive.
 It will display usage hints.